TAMULib/GIFMButtonService/README.md

 A *Spring* backend for the *Get It For Me (GIFM) Button Service* developed and maintained by [Texas A&M University Libraries][tamu-library].

-This is a service for interfacing with *Library Catalogs*.
+This is a service for providing links to the [Illiad request management system][illiad-url].
+These links are customized based on the individual item in the library catalog.

 <details>
 <summary>Table of contents</summary>